laravel/docs/logging.md

         }
     }

-If you would like to share contextual information across _all_ logging channels, you may call the `Log::shareContext()` method.
+If you would like to share contextual information across _all_ logging channels, you may invoke the `Log::shareContext()` method.
 This method will provide the contextual information to all created channels and any channels that are created subsequently:

     <?php